-Information Technology Services (ITS) provides technical services, support, and training to meet the varied needs of a liberal arts college environment.
-The primary areas of responsibility include user computer support, instructional technology services, audio/visual multi-media systems, academic, and administrative information systems.
-All computers on campus are networked via secure high-speed wired and wireless networks.
-ITS provides network, email, file, print, telephone, and end-user support services along with academic and administrative application support.
-SUA provides all campus users and classrooms with high speed internet access.
-SUA IT offers computer workshops, user training, and technology help desk services.
+Information Technology Services (ITS) provides all technical services, support, and systems to meet the varied needs of a liberal arts university.
+The primary areas of responsibility include end-user technical support, instructional technology services, audio-visual (AV) multi-media services, academic, and administrative information systems and support.
+ITS manages and maintains all campus network, compute, and telecom infrastructure and provides email, file, print, telephony, and end-user support services.
+ITS manages and maintains all campus high speed wired and wireless internet access.